Ultimate Guide: CMS Guidelines Emergency Communications Plan

-It is always a high-priority to know the whereabouts of staff and patients, but even more pressing during an emergency.
+It is always a high priority to know the whereabouts of staff and patients, but even more pressing during an emergency.
 AlertMedia’s location functionalities can help you quickly find the right audience, only reach the people who need your message, geofence recipients to visually grab your audience, and visually see the proximity of your people to emergencies all from their current mobile device location.
-This allows you to quickly distribute valuable information to your people that will keep them safe, informed, and connected as an event transpires.
+This allows you to quickly distribute valuable information to your people that will keep them safe, informed and connected as an event transpires.
 Implementing a communication system of this caliber enables you to send messages that are targeted and specific to the groups affected by the threat at hand, improving safety for all.

 The new CMS guidelines are designed to further ensure patients, clients, personnel, and participants are safe and informed during natural and man-made critical events.
 Improved emergency communications help ensure the safety of your facility and your people.
-One of the best technological investments your hospital or healthcare facility can make in preparation for these new guidelines is in a multi-layered mass communication system.
+One of the best technology investments your hospital or healthcare facility can make in preparation for these new guidelines is in a multi-layered mass communication system.
 Let AlertMedia help your company today!

 - Communications, Emergency Management6 Steps to Creating an Effective Emergency Response Plan